Visiting Montacute House: what you need to know

 Arrival and parking

 Please have your booked ticket ready to show our staff, either on your phone or a printed copy.
 If you’re a member, you’ll also need to show your membership card.
-Where space is available on weekdays, pre-booking may not always be necessary, however if you do not book we cannot guarantee admission.

 If you are arriving by car, you'll be asked to show these through your vehicle window before parking.
 Those arriving on foot will be checked by a small team of staff who will adhere to social distancing.